 Have you ever gone to the zoo and observed the lions in their den?
 Or watch your cat, if you have one?
 Note how much they sleep during the day.
-But those lazy interludes are followed by short bursts of activity where they play, hunt for food, groom themselves and chase after their prey.
+Those lazy interludes are usually followed by short bursts of activity where they play, hunt for food, groom themselves and chase after their prey.

 It may seem like they are lazy, for all the sleeping they do, but they are behaving according to their natural instincts.
-They have their own internal alarm clocks that dictate when it’s time to eat, when it’s time to hunt their prey and when to sleep.
+They have their own internal alarm clocks that dictate when it’s time to eat, when it’s time to hunt for food and when to sleep.
 The time when they are at rest is when they conserve energy for when they need it most later.

 As animals of the human kind, we too have internal alarm clocks that go off when it’s time to eat, sleep, play and work.
 If we paid more attention to our internal clocks, could we too maximize our time for better productivity?

 Recent studies find that for many high-level executives and top producing professionals, early morning hours may be the most productive hour of the day.
 By getting up at 4 a.m. or even 5 a.m., the theory goes, you can use the time to catch up on emails, read, exercise, study for a class, or write posts for your blog.
 At that hour of the day, it’s quiet and there are less distractions to interrupt the flow of work and creative thinking.